Conference programme

 Welcome Networking Reception – National Automotive Innovation Centre

-Day two – Wednesday 10 September 2025 – Warwick Arts Centre
+Day Two – Wednesday 10 September 2025 – Warwick Arts Centre

 09.00 — 09.30